 There is no evidence that the pharmacokinetics of both ingredients in the combination differ from those of the mono-substance.

-Fenoterol hydrobromide: Absorption: The absolute bioavailability following oral administration is low (approx. 1.5%).
+Fenoterol hydrobromide: The swallowed portion is mainly metabolised to sulphate conjugates.
+The absolute bioavailability following oral administration is low (approx. 1.5%).

 BERODUAL is a bronchodilator for the prevention and treatment of symptoms in chronic obstructive airway disorders with reversible airflow limitation such as bronchial asthma and especially chronic bronchitis with or without emphysema.
 Concomitant anti-inflammatory therapy should be considered for patients with bronchial asthma and steroid responsive chronic obstructive pulmonary disease (COPD).